leosantos2003/Music-Generator-from-Text/README.md

 | Other | ? | Plays a random note between A and G. |
 |  | Other Consonants | Repeat the last note played.
 If none, causes a rest. |

-Inside the saved_songs/ folder you will find some examples like:
+Inside the `saved_songs/` folder you will find some examples, like:

 * `DoReMiFa.txt`
 * `Halloween.txt`